1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Municipalities, counties, federal agencies, nonprofits, and tribal governments in Utah are eligible.
+According to the current listing, eligibility includes: Municipalities, counties, federal agencies, nonprofits, and tribal governments in Utah are eligible.
 No match required except for detailed engineering and construction design.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.